UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 48

 Nature Gift cranberry farm: Alley-cropping, Latvia

-Riga is established on a pristine peat bog.
-Andris
+of Riga, is established on a pristine peat bog.

-Špats, who founded and runs the farm, explains
+Andris Špats, who founded and runs the farm,

-that the protection provided by the pine and birch
+explains that the protection provided by pine and

-the berries need cool summers and cold winters in
+The berries require cool summers and cold winters

-many species and one of Latvia’s natural treasures.
+many species and are among Latvia’s natural treasures.

 The Baltic countries have a long history of peat